-An overview of Azure SQL Database & SQL Managed Instance security capabilities
+An overview of Azure SQL Database and SQL Managed Instance security capabilities

 This article outlines the basics of securing the data tier of an application using Azure SQL Database and Azure SQL Managed Instance.
 The security strategy described follows the layered defense-in-depth approach as shown in the picture below, and moves from the outside in: